 What advice would you give to a company that’s going through the rebranding process?

 “Take your time, if at all possible.
 It’s one of the hardest things to get right.
 I was lucky enough to be given a lot of freedom and time to arrive at the new look.”

 If you’d like to view our rebranded pieces, you can view them here.

-This post was written by Emilie Ferdelman, an Operations and Marketing Assistant at Dragonfly, and Lexy Nesbitt, a Designer.
+This post was written by Emilie Ferdelman, a former Dragonfly, and Lexy Nesbitt, Design Manager.